Iyouboushi's Home

 Categories: Movie Reviews, Reviews

-Posted by Iyouboushi on October - 19 - 2010 ADD COMMENTS
+Posted by Iyouboushi on October - 19 - 2010 Comments Off on Viva Maria!
+Review

 Viva Maria! is a 1965 comedy-adventure film starring Brigitte Bardot and Jeanne Moreau as two women both named Marie (they later become referred to as “Maria”) who meet and become revolutionaries in the early twentieth century.
 The film is mostly in French with some Spanish, a bit of Dutch and very little English (thanks Kuro for not informing me of this :P).